-As a scientist, Ann Marie embraced the positive reinforcement school of dog training because it is based on decades of scientific research.
-But as an animal lover, she was drawn to positive training because it effectively improves dogs’ behavior without punishment.
-Both people and dogs enjoy this learning process, and Ann Marie’s clients ultimately enjoy better-behaved dogs.
+As a scientist, Ann Marie found it easy to embrace positive reinforcement-based training methods – they’re based on decades of scientific research!
+And as an animal lover, she was drawn to positive training because it improves dogs’ behavior without fear or pain.

 Before starting Pawsitive Companionship, Ann Marie earned her dog training chops assessing dogs for Memphis Animal Services and the Humane Society of Memphis and Shelby County.
-She was also the lead instructor of basic family manners dog training classes at The Dog’s Day, and went on to become a Certified Professional Dog Trainer and Fear Free Professional.
+She was also a lead class instructor at The Dog’s Day, and went on to become a Certified Professional Dog Trainer and Fear Free Professional.

-Ann Marie continually sharpens her dog training skills through continuing education and professional development by regularly attending workshops, classes, seminars, and conferences offered by leaders in the dog training and behavior fields.
-She actively participates in the local dog training community as a mentor for Animal Behavior College or CATCH Canine students, is an official Canine Good Citizen evaluator, has worked with volunteers and staff at the HSMSC to modify the shelter’s dogs’ behaviors, regularly speaks at the annual Train Your Dog Month public seminar, and founded Positive Dog Trainers of the Mid-South, a network of dog trainers in the Memphis area who meet monthly to discuss dog training and behavior.
-She has served as an assistant at a Pat Miller Peaceable Paws Reactive Rover workshop, served as a beta tester for the IAABC Animal Behavior Consulting Principles and Practices course, and completed the Karen Pryor Academy Puppy Start Right course, Dr. Susan Friedman’s Living and Learning with Animals course, and Michael Shikashio’s Aggression in Dogs course.
+Ann Marie regularly attends workshops, classes, seminars, and conferences offered by leaders in the field.
+She actively participates in the dog training community as a mentor for Animal Behavior College or CATCH Canine students and is an official Canine Good Citizen evaluator.
+Ann Marie has worked with volunteers and staff at the HSMSC, regularly speaks at the annual Train Your Dog Month public seminar, and founded Positive Dog Trainers of the Mid-South, a network of trainers in the Memphis area who meet to discuss dog training and behavior.

-Ann Marie shares her home with her husband John and their golden retriever, Hygge, who assists her with puppy classes, training videos, and behavior modification for leash reactivity.
+Ann Marie shares her home with her husband, John and their golden retriever, Hygge, who assists her with training videos and building the confidence of other dogs.

-I was a volunteer dog walker at the Humane Society when first I met Bailey.
-Such a sweet, friendly dog.
-Unfortunately, he hadn’t been properly socialized as a puppy, so his adopters returned him to the shelter complaining he was fearful and reactive on walks.
+I was a volunteer dog walker at the Humane Society when I first met Bailey.
+Unfortunately, he hadn’t been properly socialized as a puppy, so his adopters returned him to the shelter, complaining he was fearful and reactive on walks.

-Bailey clearly deserved a stable, permanent home where he’d be appreciated and happy.
-But I knew that without effective training, his chances of finding one were slim – so I began working with him.
-I’d just started studying professional dog training at Peaceable Paws Academy, which teaches a reward-based “counter conditioning” approach using positive reinforcement.
-I’d also seen another more control-based training technique used on a “reality” TV show.
+Bailey clearly deserved a stable and permanent home.
+I’d just started studying professional dog training at Peaceable Paws Academy, which teaches a positive reinforcement-based approach.
+I’d also seen a control-based training technique used on a “reality” TV show.
 So, as a trained scientist, I decided to do a little experiment: test both methods to see which one worked better.

-It is considered unethical to guarantee specific training outcomes in the serious professional dog training community.
-Three of the leading professional organizations – Certification Council for Professional Dog Trainers, Association for Professional Dog Trainers, and the Pet Professional Guild – forbid doing so.
-The CPDT-KSA certification requires this as part of the certification process.
-As a scientist, Ann Marie knows that she cannot guarantee the behavior of another living organism, your dog.
+It is considered unethical to guarantee training outcomes in the professional dog training community.
+Leading organizations, such as the Certification Council for Professional Dog Trainers, Association for Professional Dog Trainers, and the Pet Professional Guild, forbid doing so.